-Yes, we all want to feel that lovely spring breeze, but this is a sacrifice you’re going to have to make if you want to know how to beat spring allergies.
-If you want a breeze turn on the AC, not a fan.
+Yes, we all want to feel that lovely spring breeze, but this is a sacrifice you’re going to have to make if you want to beat spring allergies.
+If you want a breeze, turn on the AC, not a fan.
 Fans draw in air and allergens from outside.

 Keep the House Clean

-Your shoes and feet track dust, dirt and pollen inside.
+Your shoes and pet’s paws track dust, dirt and pollen inside.
 Make sure your floors are vacuumed – preferably use one with a HEPA (high-efficiency particulate air) filter – and furniture is dusted so that no trace amounts linger.
 Many allergy sufferers take their shoes off when they enter the house to limit the amount of allergens they track in.

 It’s very difficult to avoid pollen forever, unless you’re living in a bubble or on top of a glacier.
 Here’s what you can do to save yourself from the sniffles.

 During springtime, drugstores are replete with antihistamines that can help alleviate or prevent the symptoms of allergies.
 You can get them as pills or, if you really need some relief, as nasal spray.
 Hit those allergens where it hurts: right in your nostrils.

 There are plenty of natural ways to alleviate some of your spring allergy symptoms.
-You can drink diluted apple cider vinegar (which is rich in potassium) to reduce a runny nose.
+You can drink diluted organic apple cider vinegar (which is rich in potassium) to reduce a runny nose.

 You could also flush your sinuses with a neti pot – which is as soothing as it is completely disgusting.
 If you’ve never heard of a neti pot, it’s basically a teapot that you pour into one of your nostrils (while something unspeakable happens to the other nostril).